Clario

 What is Analytics Hub

-Google Analytics Hub allows you to efficiently and securely exchange data artifacts across organizations to address challenges of data reliability, governance, and cost.
+Google allows you to efficiently and securely exchange data artifacts across organizations to address challenges of data reliability, governance, and cost.

 Benefits